bbatsov/batsov.com/_posts/2021-12-31-2021-the-year-in-review.md

 As it stands today I'm employee #12 in a team of 1000+ people.
 I definitely didn't expect any of this in 2015!
 I'm very proud of everything we've achieved at Toptal and I still enjoy working there very much.

+In fact - over the years I wore so many hats and my responsibilities changed so much (as did the company itself), that it often feels I worked at several different companies.
+Looking forward to the next batch of challenges and learning opportunities that 2022 will bring!

 ### Personal Finance

 2021 was the 3rd year since I've started to invest my savings actively (mostly in individual stocks).
 I've had a good year overall and I've reached my primary objectives on that front.